NEURONE-IL/neurone/README.md

 **NOTE:** A Linux development machine is highly recommended.

-1. In your development machine: Install Meteor 1.6+ and Solr 6.5+
+1. In your development machine: Install Meteor 1.6+ and Solr 6.5+ (see instructions below)
 2. In Solr, create a core (or collection) called `neurone`
 3. Clone this repository (or download as ZIP)
 4. Open a terminal in NEURONE's source code directory, run `meteor npm install` (this is needed only once)